-The merger transaction is contingent upon a financing of not less than \$13.2 million of new proceeds (\$25 million in the aggregate including the conversion of outstanding bridge notes) which will close immediately following the merger of SIGA into PharmAthene.
+The merger transaction is contingent upon a financing of not less than \$15 million of new proceeds (\$25 million in the aggregate including the conversion of outstanding bridge notes) which will close immediately following the merger of SIGA into PharmAthene.
 The pro forma Condensed Combined Consolidated Financial Information includes the effects of the financing under certain assumptions, which include raising funds at a discount to the then estimated trading value of SIGA stock, and the issuance of certain warrants to potential investors at a premium to the then estimated trading value of SIGA common stock.
-This financing is a necessary condition of the merger and includes an agreed upon amount of financing from existing shareholders, officers, and directors of PharmAthene in an amount of at least \$11.8 million.
-Through July 31, 2006, PharmaAthene received approximately \$11.8 million of this internal financing.
+This financing is a necessary condition of the merger and includes an agreed upon amount of financing from existing shareholders, officers, and directors of PharmAthene in an amount of at least \$10 million.
+Through June 20, 2006, PharmAthene received approximately \$10 million of this internal financing.

-For purposes of inclusion in this pro forma condensed combined consolidated financial information. the effects of this financing assumed a trading price for SIGA common stock for SIGA common stock of \$1.34, a discount of 15% to new participants in this financing, and results in the issuance of 9,512,231 shares of SIGA common stock to the existing shareholders, officers, and directors of PharmaAthene who participate in the financing by virtue of the conversion of their bridge notes at a 10% discount to the new investors and the issuance of 13,349,645 shares of SIGA common stock to other financing participants.
-The financing is assumed to provide proceeds of \$15,000,000 (in addition to the \$11.8 million from the bridge financing completed in July 2006 if all of such funds are still available) and, after deducting estimated costs of this financing of \$1,812,537, results in assumed net proceeds to the combined company of \$23,187,463.
+For purposes of inclusion in this pro forma condensed combined consolidated financial information, the effects of this financing assumed a trading price for SIGA common stock for SIGA common stock of \$1.34, a discount of 15% to new participants in this financing, and results in the issuance of 9,512,231 shares of SIGA common stock to the existing shareholders, officers, and directors of PharmAthene who participate in the financing by virtue of the conversion of their bridge notes at a 10% discount to the new investors and the issuance of 13,349,645 shares of SIGA common stock to other financing participants.
+The financing is assumed to provide new proceeds of \$15,000,000 (in addition to the \$10 million from the bridge financing completed in June 2006 if all of such funds are still available) and, after deducting estimated costs of this financing of \$1,812,537, results in assumed net proceeds to the combined company of \$23,187,463.